dhardiman/Config/README.md

 - `Double`: A double value
 - `Bool`: A boolean value
 - `Colour`: A colour in hex format, will be output as a `UIColor`.
+- `DynamicColour`: A pair of colours, in hex format, that will be output as an iOS 13-compatible dynamic colour.
+- `DynamicColourReference`: A pair of colours, as properties on the current configuration or somewhere else, that will be output as an iOS 13-compatible dynamic colour.
 - `Image`: The name of an image.
 Will be converted to `UIImage(named: "the value")!`.
 - `Regex`: A regular expression pattern.
 Will be converted to `try!
 NSRegularExpression(patthen: "the value", options: [])`
 - `EncryptionKey`: A key to use to encrypt sensitive info.